nahcnats/greatplaces/README.md

 # greatplace

-This is a simple app that takes pictures, uses Expo's geolocation API and SQLite I develop based on an online course I bought.
+This is a simple app that takes pictures, uses Expo's geolocation API and SQLite.

 # Installation